szonov/godlna/README.md

 That is why I'm going to modify current implementation of DLNA server:
 1) as storage for DLNA server use Postgres database.
 Reasons:
-   - Synology NAS already have it and do not required additional installation
+   - Synology NAS already have it and do not require additional installation
    - If I change synology to bare linux, installation of postgres is very simple task
-   - sqlite in golang required CGO_ENABLED and it is give some problem for me build on macos for DS218play on arm processor.
+   - sqlite in golang required CGO_ENABLED, and it is give some problem for me build on macOS for DS218play on arm processor.
    - postgres golang do not required CGO_ENABLED
 2) store preview images the same way as synology do it - in subfolder @eaDir, it is no problem do the same on bare linux.
 As a bonus synology FileStation used these thumbnails during browsing.
-Also coping video folder from one location (server) to another copies also preview images and on new place do not required to rebuild preview images
+Also coping video folder from one location (server) to another copies also preview images and on new place do not require to rebuild preview images
-3) use ffmpeg for generation video thumbnails (on linux setup is simple, on synology there are comunity packages with ffmpeg 4,5,6,7)
+3) use ffmpeg for generation video thumbnails (on linux setup is simple, on synology there are community packages with ffmpeg 4,5,6,7)
-4) logic of video thumbails
+4) logic of video thumbnails
    - if video not watched yet give a video frame - 10% of full duration
    - if video watched percent between 0 and 100 - use video frame from watched position and show bottom orange line with filled watched percent
    - if video fully watched use video frame - 10% of full duration and  show bottom green line fully filled